toriborish/Recipes/docs/source/Recipes/Entrees/Fish_BranzinoAlForno.rst

    Inset 3 thin lemon rounds, some parsley and rosemary in the cavity.
 Bake vertically (propped up by lemons?) at 430/450 F.

-   For the sauce, chop parsley, garlic znd lemon zest, mix with oil and salt.
+   For the sauce, chop parsley, garlic and lemon zest, mix with oil and salt.

 .. rubric:: References